awsdocs/aws-systems-manager-user-guide/doc_source/automation-ec2reset.md

    1. For **SubnetId**, specify a subnet in an existing VPC in the same availability zone as the instance you specified\.
 By default, Systems Manager creates a new VPC, but you can specify a subnet in an existing VPC if you want\.
 **Note**
-If you don't see the option to specify a subnet ID, verify that you are using the latest **Default** version of the document\.
+If you don't see the option to specify a subnet ID, verify that you are using the latest **Default** version of the runbook\.

    1. For **EC2RescueInstanceType**, specify an instance type for the EC2Rescue instance\.
 The default instance type is `t2.small`\.

    1. For **AssumeRole**, if you created roles for this Automation by using the AWS CloudFormation procedure described earlier in this topic, then specify the AssumeRole ARN that you noted in the AWS CloudFormation console\.

-1. \(Optional\) In the **Tags** area, apply one or more tag key name/value pairs to help identify the execution, for example `Key=Purpose,Value=ResetAccess`\.
+1. \(Optional\) In the **Tags** area, apply one or more tag key name/value pairs to help identify the automation, for example `Key=Purpose,Value=ResetAccess`\.

 1. Choose **Execute**\.

-1. To monitor the execution progress, choose the running Automation workflow, and then choose the **Steps** tab\.
-When the execution is finished, choose the **Descriptions** tab, and then choose **View output** to view the results\.
+1. To monitor the automation progress, choose the running automation, and then choose the **Steps** tab\.
+When the automation is finished, choose the **Descriptions** tab, and then choose **View output** to view the results\.
 To view the output of individual steps, choose the **Steps** tab, and then choose **View Outputs** next to a step\.

-The Automation creates a backup AMI and a password\-enabled AMI as part of the workflow\.
-All other resources created by the Automation workflow are automatically deleted, but these AMIs remain in your account\.
+The runbook creates a backup AMI and a password\-enabled AMI as part of the automation\.
+All other resources created by the automation are automatically deleted, but these AMIs remain in your account\.
 The AMIs are named using the following conventions:
 + Backup AMI: `AWSSupport-EC2Rescue:InstanceId`
 + Password\-enabled AMI: AWSSupport\-EC2Rescue: Password\-enabled AMI from *InstanceId*